KabirAcharya/MQEE/README.md

 2. Extract the zip file
 3. Visit the URL about:debugging
 4. Click "Load Temporary Add-on..."
-5. Open the "manifest.json" file inside the "Gecko" folder
+5. Open the "manifest.json" file inside the "Extension" folder
 6. Done :)